morrownr/88x2bu/Bridged Wireless Access Point.md

 $ sudo nano /etc/dhcpcd.conf

-Add the following line near the beginning of the file (above the first interface xxx line, if any):
+Add the following line near the beginning of the file (above the first interface xxx line, if any)

 denyinterfaces wlan0 eth0

-Go to the end of the file and add the following:
+Go to the end of the file and add the following

 interface br0

 -----

-12. To ensure WiFi radio is not blocked on your Raspberry Pi, execute the following command:
+12. To ensure WiFi radio is not blocked on your Raspberry Pi, execute the following command.

 $ sudo rfkill unblock wlan

 -----

-13. Create the hostapd configuration file:
+13. Create the hostapd configuration file.

 $ sudo nano /etc/hostapd/hostapd.conf

-File contents:
+File contents

 ## hostapd.conf
 ## https://w1.fi/hostapd/